aistrate/elm-tetris/README.md

   - [Development](#development)
   - [Production](#production)

+## Features

+### Lock Delay

+[Lock delay](https://tetris.wiki/Lock_delay) is the time interval between the falling piece reaching the bottom and its locking to the bottom.
+It's normally 500 ms, but can be extended by player moves or rotations.
+The goal is to allow the player a few correction moves after reaching the bottom, but not so many that it makes the game unchallenging (and certainly not [infinite spin](https://tetris.wiki/Infinity), floating the piece indefinitely).
+The current implementation might be called _limited move reset lock delay_.
+The gory details:

+- every time the _deepest row reached_ changes, lock delay is reset to 500 ms, and the _allowed moves counter_ is reset to 15
+- when the player makes a move but the _deepest row reached_ does not change, the _allowed moves counter_ is decreased by 1, and lock delay is reset to 500 ms (only actual moves count; trying to move into a wall does not)
+- when the player makes a move but the _allowed moves counter_ is 0, lock delay is not extended anymore
+- after the end of lock delay (when the 500 ms interval ends), the piece will lock as soon as it touches the bottom
+- if the _deepest row reached_ changes again at any point, lock delay is again reset to 500 ms and the _allowed moves counter_ is reset to 15

+The values of 500 ms for lock delay and 15 for the reset limit are standard for existing Tetris implementations.
+See subsection _Lock Down_ of the [Tetris Guideline](https://tetris.wiki/Tetris_Guideline#Indispensable_rules) for details, and for descriptions of the 3 types of lock delay.

 ## Possible Future Features

 - **Mouse-based dialogs** instead of keyboard-based ones
 - **Settings dialog**:
   - ability to assign keyboard shortcuts (Move left, Move right, Move down, Rotate clockwise, Rotate counterclockwise, Drop)
-  - Lock delay: Limited Spin (default) / Infinite Spin / Step
+  - Lock Delay: Limited Spin (default) / Infinite Spin / Step Reset
-  - Random generation: 7-Bag (default) / Simple
+  - Random Generation: 7-Bag (default) / Simple
-  - Ghost piece: On (default) / Off
+  - Ghost Piece: On (default) / Off
-  - Vertical stripes : On / Off (default)
+  - Vertical Stripes : On / Off (default)
 - **Pause/Play button** (alternative to keyboard shortcut P)
 - **Hold piece**: storing a falling Tetromino for later use
 - Score points for **T-Spins**
 - Score points for **Combos** (optional, many games don't have it)
 - **Levels above 15**: For now, the higher the level, the higher the speed of the drop animation.
-Above level 15, the falling piece drops to the bottom almost instantly, so increasing the speed would not increase difficulty. **Lock delay** (now 500 ms) and **maximum lock delay moves** (now 15) will have to gradually decrease in order to make the game more challenging.
+Above level 15, the falling piece drops to the bottom almost instantly, so increasing the speed would not increase difficulty. _Lock delay_ (now 500 ms) and _maximum lock delay moves_ (now 15) will have to gradually decrease in order to make the game more challenging.
 - **Game modes**, for example: Marathon (normal), Challenge (10 min), Sprint (40 lines), Master (instant lock to bottom / zero lock delay)
 - **Smoother movement** of the falling piece, with less animation flicker, especially on levels 7-12 (if SVG allows it)
 - **Play by mouse**, not just by keyboard (as on [tetris.com](https://tetris.com/))